DataDog/integrations-core/opentelemetry/README.md

 ### Metrics

-See [metadata.csv][6] for a list of metrics provided by this check (if using the `hostmetrics` receiver as in the sample configuration above).
+The following metrics are provided by this check, if you're using the `hostmetrics` receiver as in the sample configuration above.

-Different groups of metrics can be enabled and customized by following the [hostmetrics receiver instructions](https://github.com/open-telemetry/opentelemetry-collector/tree/master/receiver/hostmetricsreceiver).
+Different groups of metrics can be enabled and customized by following the [hostmetrics receiver instructions][7].
 CPU and disk metrics are not available on macOS.

+See [metadata.csv][6] for a list of metrics provided by this integration.

 ### Service Checks